tisztamo/js-training/language.md

 - Unhandled rejections are silently ignored.
 You will see _nothing_. => Always call `.catch()` at the end of the chain.
 - Uncancellable.
-- Will "fire" only once - not for events.
+- Will "fire" only once - not good for events.
 - Not possible to determine its state.

 ---